Honda City helped make these videos

 If you are having problems with the transmission in your F-150, such as clunky shifting or hesitation, check the fluid level first - it is amazing how many drivers pay thousands of dollars for transmission work when a half quart of transmission fluid would have fixed the problem.

-Learning how to jump your car before you need to is an excellent idea2007 Ford F-150 XL 4.2L V6 Standard Cab Pickup (2 Door)
+A few key tips will make jacking up your car much safer2007 Ford F-150 XL 4.2L V6 Standard Cab Pickup (2 Door)